Rethinking Software Misconfigurations in the Real World: An Empirical Study and Literature Analysis: RQ2: Trends of Literature

 \subsubsection{Evolution of troubleshooting techniques}

-{\Cref{fig:6_1} illustrates the evolution of misconfiguration troubleshooting techniques from 2003 to 2024. {In \Cref{statistics-study},} we classify the techniques into five groups, i.e., the statistic-based methods, deterministic replay, program analysis, and the learning-based methods.
-From \Cref{fig:6_1}, it can be seen that a majority of studies before 2009 utilized the statistic-based methods to address misconfiguration issues.
+\Cref{evolution_sec_b}(a) illustrates the evolution of misconfiguration troubleshooting techniques from 2003 to 2024.
+We classify the techniques into five groups, i.e., the statistic-based methods, deterministic replay, program analysis, and the learning-based methods.
+From \Cref{evolution_sec_b}(a), it can be seen that a majority of studies before 2009 utilized the statistic-based methods to address misconfiguration issues.
 However, after 2012, only a few studies employed the statistic-based methods and deterministic replay on misconfiguration troubleshooting.
-Instead, program analysis and the learning-based methods become more popular in recent years.}
+Instead, program analysis and the learning-based methods become more popular in recent years, especially machine learning (e.g., large language model) has demonstrated their capabilities in modeling patterns of large-scale systems, making it a promising approach for misconfiguration troubleshooting.